Earthweek: Distribution

 A subsequent purchase of that syndicate by the Tribune Company absorbed Earthweek into Tribune Media Services, which discontinued the online version and oversaw a steady decline in the column's print subscriptions and sales.

 Earthweek rejoined Universal Press Syndicate in June 2003, and is now published by nearly 100 newspapers worldwide.
 An interactive version was launched by Uclick in July 2006.

 Use in education

-Many educators use the feature in a weekly assignment to elementary and middle school students.
+Educators use the feature in a weekly assignment to elementary and middle school students.
 By encouraging a close examination of Earthweek's map and summaries, students can increase their understanding of both geography and the environment.
 Educator Lori Agan wrote an essay in the National Science Teachers Association journal Science Scope that documents how her use of Earthweek has benefited her students.

 Author

 Earthweek is produced by Steve Newman, a broadcast meteorologist for more than 30 years and a frequent contributor for ABC's Good Morning America.

 His Earth Alert bulletins were a weekly component of Discovery News on the Discovery Channel, and an online feature of Discovery.com.

 in 1980 Newman established Earth Environment Service, a weather consulting company that provided forecasts and data to agricultural, insurance and media interests worldwide.

 Newman is a member of the American Meteorological Society and a fellow of the Royal Meteorological Society.
 He has also been active in the United Nations World Meteorological Organization and is a member of the National Association of Science Writers.